kirillzx/C-C-/Cython/README.md

 ## Cython optimization
 In this example I have used the Leggendre polynomial, in three steps.
 The first is the initial recursion.
-The second step is cython optimization without typification and the for the last step was specified data types.
+The second step is cython optimization without typification and for the last step was specified data types.

 ## Test
 for check it, just type the following